yungyoda/x420/README.md

 A full-stack Next.js application for managing crypto payments and invoices using Coinbase's infrastructure.

+## Whitepaper

+Explore the narrative and experimental framing behind the project on the `/whitepaper` route inside the application.

 ## Digital Drug Endpoints

 | Slug | Title | Price (USDC) | Description |